dogweather/forkful/content/en/java/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?

-Complex numbers expand the real number line through the addition of an imaginary unit, `i`, where `i^2 = -1`.
-They're crucial in fields like engineering, physics, and advanced mathematics, where they model phenomena that real numbers can't handle, like electrical currents and signal processing.

 ## How to:
 Java doesn't have built-in support for complex numbers, but we can roll our own class or use a library.
 Here's a quick example of how to create a simple `ComplexNumber` class and use it:

 ```java